Accessibility statement

 AbilityNet has advice on making your device easier to use if you have a disability.

 You can amend the website's accessibility settings to suit your needs using the accessibility adjustments tool.
-The settings you choose will be saved for future visits and you can always return to the standard settings using the 'Reset' button.
+The settings you choose will be saved for future visits and you can return to the standard settings using the reset button.

 How accessible this website is

-We know that some elements of this website are not fully accessible.
+We know that some parts of this website are not fully accessible.
 For example:

 Perceivable

-• Maps (and the information displayed on them) are not picked up in full by assistive technologies
+- Maps, and the information displayed on them, are not picked up in full by assistive technologies.
+Essential information is only partially available in an accessible format elsewhere.

-• Some embedded YouTube videos do not have accurate captions
+- Some embedded YouTube videos may not have accurate captions, particularly where videos are provided through third-party platforms

-• Some form controls may not have sufficient contrast with their surrounding background, making them difficult to perceive and use
+- Some form controls may not have enough contrast with their surrounding background, making them difficult to identify and use

 Operable

-• Some of our forms may be difficult to navigate using just a keyboard
+- Some forms may be difficult to navigate using just a keyboard, particularly on third-party systems

-• The map interface may not be fully operable through a keyboard
+- The map interface may not be fully operable using a keyboard

-• Some headings do not accurately describe the content underneath
+- Some headings do not accurately describe the content below them

-• Some interactive elements, particularly hyperlinks, are too small or too close together
+- A small number of interactive elements, particularly in third-party systems, may still be too small or too close together

 Understandable